 In patients who continue to be hypotensive after initial IM epinephrine, IV fluids should be administered.
 It is also prudent to begin preparing an epinephrine solution for slow, continuous infusion early, so that it is ready in case the patient fails to respond to IM epinephrine and IV fluids.
 (See 'Intravenous fluids' above and 'Intravenous epinephrine continuous infusion and indications' below.)

-Intravenous epinephrine bolus (avoid or use only with caution) — Intravenous (IV) bolus epinephrine is associated with significantly more dosing errors and cardiovascular complications compared with slow continuous infusion and should be avoided whenever possible [10,14,35,53].
-Slow, continuous infusion is preferred if patients have not responded to IM injections [24,54].
-In an observational study of 301 patients treated with epinephrine for anaphylaxis in the emergency department setting, there were four overdoses, all of which occurred with IV bolus administration .
-Adverse cardiovascular events were significantly more likely with IV bolus compared with slow IV infusion or IM injection (4 of 30, 0 of 4, and 3 of 245, respectively).
+Intravenous epinephrine by slow bolus (avoid or use only with caution) — Intravenous (IV) bolus epinephrine is associated with significantly more dosing errors and cardiovascular complications than intramuscular (IM) epinephrine and should be avoided when possible [10,14,35,37,38].
+Slow, continuous infusion is preferred if patients have not responded to IM injections [24,55].
+In an observational study of 362 doses of epinephrine administered to 301 patients for the emergency management of anaphylaxis, there were four overdoses, all of which occurred with IV bolus administration .
+Adverse cardiovascular events were significantly more likely with IV bolus compared with IM administration (3 of 30 versus 4 of 316, respectively).

 Nonetheless, there may be situations in which a slow IV bolus of epinephrine is indicated, such as when a patient is suffering cardiovascular collapse or impending cardiovascular collapse that is refractory to IM epinephrine and volume resuscitation, and an epinephrine infusion is not yet available.